Not just a word anymore

 OJ4A2497.jpg

-One of my favorite things about home birth is the wonderful atmosphere and comfort that comes with just being in your home.
-There was no rush, no other women needing tended to and no agenda besides my comfort & Ada and I’s health.
-At one point in the day we all got starbucks and just hung out visiting by the birthpool:D Everyone involved had a wonderful sense of humor so the atmosphere just felt fun and relaxed the entire time.
-Rebecca’s team was made up of her two oldest daughters, (she has 11 children! #Goals) and her apprentice.
-Her girls played with our girls and braided their hair, and watching the incredible relationship that these teenage girls shared with their mother makes me so excited for the relationship that my girls and I will share one day!😭🥰
+One of my favorite things about our home birth experiences has been \ the wonderful atmosphere and comfort that I feel being in my home.
+There was no rush, no other women needing tended to, and no other agendas to be met aside from my comfort & Ada and I’s health.
+At one point in the day we all got coffee and just hung out visiting by the birthpool:D Everyone involved had a wonderful sense of humor so the atmosphere just felt fun and relaxed the entire time.
+Rebecca’s team included her two oldest daughters, (she has 11 children! #Goals) and her apprentice.
+Her girls played with our girls and braided their hair, and watching the incredible relationship that these teenage girls shared with one another and their mother makes me so excited for the relationship that my girls and I will share one day!😭🥰

 OJ4A2069.jpgOJ4A2076.jpgOJ4A2084.jpgOJ4A2112.jpg